Accountant's office with tax documents and calculator for accounting glossary Quebec 2026

 SR&ED

 Scientific research and experimental development.
-Federal and provincial tax credit programs for businesses conducting eligible R&D in Canada.
-Refundable credit for CCPCs (up to 35% federal on the first $3 million + provincial top-up in Quebec).
-Covers salaries, subcontracting, and directly attributable materials.
+Federal and provincial tax credit program for companies that conduct qualifying R&D in Canada.
+Refundable credit for CCPCs (up to 35% federal on the first $3 million + provincial enhancement in Quebec).
+Covers salaries, subcontracting and directly attributable materials.

 In-depth article: R&D tax credits in Quebec.

-Annual documents that employers file to summarize all T4 (federal) and RL-1 (Quebec) slips issued during the year.
-These must be submitted to the CRA and Revenu Québec by the last day of February at the latest.
+Annual documents that the employer produces to summarize all T4 (federal) and RL-1 (Quebec) slips issued during the year.
+To be sent to the CRA and Revenu Québec on or before the last day of February.
 Any delay or error will result in administrative penalties.

-Compensation options for incorporated entrepreneurs: salary (tax-deductible for the company, generates RRSP contributions, and contributes to the RRQ and EI) or dividends (non-deductible, no social contributions, and eligible for a tax credit).
-The optimal mix depends on the individual’s personal circumstances, cash flow needs, and family structure (TOSI rules).
+Choice of remuneration for the incorporated entrepreneur: salary (deductible for the corporation, creates RRSP room, contributes to the QPP and EI) or dividend (non-deductible, no payroll taxes, benefits from a tax credit).
+The optimal mix depends on personal situation, cash flow needs and family structure (TOSI rules).

-See also: Fixed dividend, TOSI, RRSP.
+See also: Eligible dividend, TOSI, RRSP.
 In-depth article: Choosing between salary and dividends.
-Service: Taxation for entrepreneurs.
+Department: Taxation for entrepreneurs.

 CriterionSalaryDividend